aitorias/python/lessons/data_types/strings.md

 # Strings

-Strings in Python are **immutable**, this means that they **cannot be modified**.
+Strings are sequences of chracters and are **immutable**, this means that they **cannot be modified**.
 To modify a string, we need to create a new one, but we can also reassign the value of the variable string.

 Example: